Chris Brown’s Ex, Ammika Harris, Flaunts Cleavage And Baby Bump Days After Revealing Their Son

 Ammika Harris recently posted an Instagram snapshot from her time while pregnant with Chris Brown’s baby.

-The Instagram model was mum for weeks when it came to her pregnancy with her and Chris Brown’s son, Aeko Catori Brown.
+The Instagram model was mum for weeks when it came to the birth of their son, Aeko Catori Brown.
 This past week, though, the two decided to show Aeko off to their fans for the first time.
-They not only showed Aeko, but they also showed photos from Ammika giving birth to Aeko, with Chris right by her side.
+They not only showed Aeko, but they also showed photos from Ammika’s labor, with Chris right by her side.

 In addition to sharing their baby with the world, Ammika also had a treat for her 632,000 Instagram followers.
-In the photo, Harris is captured sitting down at her desk as a white wall serves as her backdrop.
-The model is seen holding her head with one hand and resting her hand on the desk.
-She is wearing a black, sequined suit, which reveals her then-growing baby bump.
-Harris also doesn’t have anything underneath the jacket, which allows her fans to see her cleavage.
+In another photo, Harris is captured sitting down at her desk, a white wall serving as her backdrop.
+The model is seen holding her head with one hand and resting her other hand on the desk.
+She is wearing a black sequined suit, which reveals her then-growing baby bump.
+Harris was not wearing anything underneath the jacket, a choice which allowed her fans to see her cleavage.

-Ammika’s fans are also able to see her flawless hair and makeup look.
-In the photo, her dark hair is slicked back away from her face as she looks away from the camera.
-Her makeup is also stunning, as she added in foundation, highlighter, dark blush, dark eyeshadow, eyeliner, faux eyelashes and a deep brown lipstick.
+Ammika’s fans are also able to see her flawless hair and makeup look in said image.
+In this photo, her dark hair is slicked back away from her face as she looks away from the camera.
+Her makeup is also stunning, as she added in foundation, highlighter, dark blush, dark eyeshadow, eyeliner, faux eyelashes, and a deep brown lipstick.

-At the time of writing, the revealing post received more than 200,000 likes.
+At the time of this writing, the revealing post had received more than 200,000 likes.
 The photo also received more than 3,000 comments from Ammika’s fans.

 “So beautiful,” one fan said.